prabeshx12/laptopstore/README.md

 # laptopstore.github.io
-A simple webpage for laptop store and it is not responsive and is desktop full screen supported
+A simple webpage for laptop store and it is not responsive and is desktop full screen supported.
+Link: